My own Investigation

 Had this evidence been properly reported and disclosed when it first came into the possession of the Australian Federal Police in 2016, Elly’s coronial investigation may have taken a far more direct path toward justice from the outset.
 This was not minor evidence this was critical crime scene material, clearly showing that Elly’s T-shirt had been ripped apart, proving that a violent struggle had occurred and that the circumstances of her death were deeply suspicious.
 The AFP’s failure to act on or disclose this evidence allowed the investigation to stall, leaving our family without answers for two long years!!!

 For anyone in similar situations: exercise extreme caution and be highly sceptical about relying on the AFP.
-From my experience, their guidance is often non-transparent, providing only partial or selective information.
-They may give the impression of being serious and actively involved, but over time it becomes painfully clear that they are not.
-As the facts above demonstrate, they withhold critical evidence, employ sneaky tactics with words to avoid accountability, and their lack of genuine commitment can cost you precious time and jeopardize essential investigative evidence!!!
+From my experience, their guidance is often non-transparent, providing only partial or selective information, only what they want you to know (HALF-TRUTHS).
+They may appear serious and actively involved, but over time it becomes painfully clear that much of this is just to fool you and the media so you get off their backs.
+As the facts above demonstrate, they withhold critical evidence, use misleading language to avoid accountability, and their lack of genuine commitment can cost you precious time and jeopardize essential investigative evidence.

 My second trip to Mozambquie